 - A high triglyceride level

-The Helwig Health and Diabetes Center provides education and support for people with diabetes to help them live a healthy life.
+The Helwig Health and Diabetes Center and the Diabetes Self-Management Education Program at Lehigh Valley Hospital-Pocono provide education and support for people with diabetes to help them live a healthy life.
 They offer a variety of classes and individualized counseling that fits your needs and your schedule.